Precision Time Protocol

 • show ptp clock running

-The following example shows the Default Profile configuration:
+This example shows the Default profile configuration:

-DUT1#show ptp lan clock running
+Router# show ptp lan clock running

 PTP Boundary Clock [Domain 0] [Profile: default]